cauld/spotify-voice-assistant/README.md

 **Note:** If your device runs Spotify and shows up in Home Assistant's integrations, it will work with this integration.

+## Use With Music Assistant

+**You can (and should!) use both Music Assistant and this integration together.** They complement each other perfectly:

+### Music Assistant
+- **Best for:** Rich UI-based music control in dashboards and automations
+- **Strengths:** Multi-room audio, queue management, playlist management, beautiful UI
+- **Voice support:** Built-in voice commands work with Home Assistant's default voice pipeline
+- **Limitation:** Voice commands require specific sentence patterns and don't work with custom voice assistants (Extended OpenAI Conversation, custom LLMs, etc.)

+### This Integration (Spotify Voice Assistant)
+- **Best for:** Natural language voice control with custom voice assistants
+- **Strengths:** Works with Extended OpenAI Conversation, fully natural language, exact artist matching
+- **Use case:** "Play some Coldplay in the kitchen" → LLM interprets naturally and plays music
+- **Limitation:** Not a full music server, just search + playback control

+### Why Use Both?
+Many users (including the author) run both together:
+- **Music Assistant** provides the UI for manual control, queue management, and automations
+- **This integration** handles natural language voice commands via custom LLM assistants
+- **They work together seamlessly:** Music started via voice appears in Music Assistant's UI and remains fully controllable there

+Example workflow: Say "Play Coldplay on office speaker" → music starts → open Music Assistant UI → see what's playing, adjust volume, skip tracks, manage queue - all through MA's interface.

+They don't conflict because they access the same underlying Spotify Connect devices.
+This integration just provides the search service that custom voice assistants need to find music.

 ## How It Works

 ### The Two-Step Process